 I seriously couldn’t bake as much as I do without my KitchenAid Standing Mixer.
 It’s a rather big investment, but it is worth every penny.
 Plus, the dough hook works wonders when I’m too lazy to knead my own dough!
 For baking, I use this super basic USA Bakeware 10″ Pan.
 These buns can also be baked in a skillet or sheet pan, just make sure all the buns are pressed closely together pre-bake or you might overcook them.

-Basically, these Vegan Pumpkin Pie Cinnamon Buns are the best of Fall through and through.
+Basically, these Vegan Pumpkin Pie Cinnamon Rolls are the best of Fall through and through.
 Enjoy all the pumpkin-filled weekends ahead with these delicious morning buns!

 Looking for more Vegan Cinnamon Roll & Vegan Sticky Bun Recipes?
 Check out These SGTO Favorites!Print

 These Vegan Pumpkin Pie Cinnamon Buns have real pumpkin in the dough and in the filling making them a gooey pumpkin-filled treat!

 Pumpkin Pie Dough